williammyo/VAStaticList/readme.md

-## VA Disability Static List - Chrome Extension
+## VA Disability Static List - Web Extension

 Welcome!
-This Chrome extension is designed to help you quickly and easily access your VA disability static list information directly in your browser.
+This Web extension is designed to help you quickly and easily access your VA disability static list information directly in your browser.

 ### What is it?